Cellist performing on a cello

 Performance and enjoyment stay part of the process throughout.
 Students build steady timing, learn to play alongside others, and gain the ease it takes to perform for family, in a recital, or in an ensemble.
 The goal is a genuine, lasting relationship with the cello — technically sound, musically expressive, and personally rewarding.

-Why choose Kalman Music for cello lessons in Park Slope?
+Why families trust Kalman Music for cello lessons in Park Slope?

 Kalman Music matches you with a professional, actively performing cellist and builds lessons around a healthy, precise foundation — posture, bow control, and intonation — so progress is real and sustainable.
 With focused, personalized instruction for every age and level, students gain the technique and confidence to play the music they love, making Kalman Music an ideal place to start or continue the cello.